rabakuku/OSCP-for-AI/🧪 Section 0: Lab Code/instructions.md

 ```

 The terminal will output a local URL (usually `http://localhost:8501`).
 Open that link in your browser to access the labs.
+The sidebar will be populated with all the labs listed above.

 ---